-The Elizabeth Martinez Lifetime Achievement Award consists of a $500 stipend funded by TOMO Books and a commemorative plaque.
+The Elizabeth Martinez Lifetime Achievement Award consists of a $500 stipend.

 Throughout her illustrious career, Elizabeth Martinez has been known for her visionary leadership, innovative ideas and advocacy for cultural diversity.
 Elizabeth in collaboration with Dr. Amulfo Trejo founded and organized REFORMA, The National Association to Promote Library and Information Services to Latinos and the Spanish Speaking, and the Committee to Recruit Mexican American Librarians in California.
 She co-chaired the first ALA policy on diversity “Equity at Issue” in 1986 and as ALA executive director she developed the Spectrum Scholarship program.
 Since 1997, ALA has awarded more than 800 Spectrum Scholarships to library school students from diverse backgrounds.
 Her commitment to communities of color and the poor has inspired generations of librarians of all backgrounds who have benefited from her leadership in the field.